Wolfram Media -- The Publishing Unit of the Wolfram Group Wolfram Media

 About the Author

 Gerald H. Thomas has 10 years of experience in high-energy particle physics at CERN in Switzerland and Finland, as well as at Argonne National Laboratory, USA, followed by 25 years in the corporate world at both AT&T Bell Labs and Motorola (cellular division), and at a successful start-up company in Florida, USA.
-The corporate experiences included project management, software engineering, and senior and executive management.
+The corporate experiences included project management, software engineering and senior and executive management.
 More recently, the author has been an adjunct professor at the Milwaukee School of Engineering for the past 18 years.
 He has also published several books.
 Of relevance to these, the author worked closely with system dynamics consultants trained at MIT to help control the delivery and staffing overruns for a large software project.
 This generated the idea that a deterministic theory of decisions could be created that would apply not only to software projects but more generally to any field of human endeavor in which decisions play a significant role.
 The key was to tie this idea to a theoretical foundation, which his experience in particle physics provided.
 This resulted in a two-volume set titled Geometry, Language and Strategy.
 A second two-volume set along the same lines has been published by Wolfram Media, entitled A Field Theory of Games: Introduction to Decision Process Engineering.
-This set provides important refinements to the theory, an introduction to the Wolfram Language, and a toolkit that allows readers to apply the theory to practical problems.
+This set provides important refinements to the theory, an introduction to the Wolfram Language and a toolkit that allows readers to apply the theory to practical problems.